tclpkl/VideoSearcher/README.md

-# CSCI576_Project_2024

-Team members: Dingyi Nie, Daniel Kim, Younwoo Roh, Timothy Lin

-## Searching and Indexing Video with Input Clip
+# Video Searcher - Searching and Indexing Video with Input Clip
-This repository hosts our final project for CSCI 576: Multimedia Design.
+A video query system capable of identifying the source video and timestamp of input videos from a database using content-based retrieval, even if input videos are filtered or differ in resolution, with a sub-2-second response time.
+Implemented MFCC audio feature extraction and image hashing to create an accurate video identification algorithm.

 The project is designed to take an input video clip along with its audio and identify which video from a database it originates from.
 Additionally, the program will determine the exact starting point of the clip within the original video.

 ## Setup
 Please ensure videos are stored under data/videos and that conda is already installed!
 In the root directory of this repository, run the following: